 All Year 12 students are required to complete a minimum of one week’s work experience.
 Many complete far more, especially in the field of education and medicine.

-Students are given significant support with university applications, leading to a significant majority of them successfully gaining university places; many at Russell Group institutions.
+Students are given significant support with university applications, leading to a majority of them successfully gaining university places; many at Russell Group institutions.

 Those looking for work or apprenticeships at the end of the Sixth Form, are supported through a range of activities and provided with one-to-one support from the Sixth Form Learning Mentor.